 P is the taxpayer for purposes of § 29(a)(2)(B) of the Code because a limited liability company such as P may be treated for tax purposes as either a partnership or a corporation, either of which is a taxpayer under § 7701(a)(14).
-P will own and operate the Facility and will produce and sell the resulting qualified fuel.
-All production of qualified fuels by the Facility therefore will be attributable solely to P within the meaning of § 29(a)(2)(B) and P will be entitled to the § 29 credit for the production of the qualified fuel from the Facility that is sold to unrelated persons.
+P owned and operated the Facility and produced and sold the resulting qualified fuel.
+All production of qualified fuels by the Facility therefore was attributable solely to P within the meaning of § 29(a)(2)(B) and P was entitled to the § 29 credit for the production of the qualified fuel from the Facility that was sold to unrelated persons.